SrinadhVura/WeatherApp/results/How-github-copilot-helped .md

 Copliot suggested the "help" argument which is useful for the users to get help regarding the tool using -h flag.

 2. **Auto Completion:**
-   -Github copilot helped by completing the parts of code that I am writing with utmost precision in according to the code that I am writing.
+   a.
+Github copilot helped by completing the parts of code that I am writing with utmost precision in according to the code that I am writing.
-   -Copilot helped me while displaying the required weather attributes by auto completing the formatting of attributes like temperature
+   b.
+Copilot helped me while displaying the required weather attributes by auto completing the formatting of attributes like temperature

 3. **Helping in functions:** Copilot helped me to choose the best alternative available from multiple options for same functionality.
 For example, I have worked with argparse library many a times.
 But I am unable to choose the correct functions from argparse library for this tool.
 Copilot helped me in choosing the useful functions